Mobilpadde/tinylog/README.md

 That's it!

-You can now start enjoying tinylog :D
+You can now start enjoying tinylog 😇

 ### hooks